why2011btv/why2011btv.github.io/little_red_book.md

 ## M
 ## N
 - narrative
-  - *noun*: a spoken or written account of connected events; a story.
+  - *noun*, a spoken or written account of connected events; a story.

 ## R